alexksh2/Heart-Disease-Predictive-Diagnosis-R/README.md

 <br>
 <br>

+# Analysis on Results
+Thal variables refer to the results of Thallium stress test, which are often used in nuclear medicine to evaluate blood flow to the heart muscle.
+Thallium is a radioactive substance that is injected into the bloodstream, and a special camera is used to take images of the heart.

+Normal (Thal 0): The results indicates no significant issues concerning blodd flow to heart during rest and stress.
+Therefore, there is a consistent blood supply through coronary arteries to the cardiac muscles.

+Fixed Defect (Thal 1): This result suggests that an area of cardiac muscles is not receiving adequate blood flow during rest and stress and this might be indicator of a past heart condition which has lead to permanent damage to the cardiac tissues.

+Reversible Defect (Thal 2): This result indicates that there is a reduction in blood flow to a certain area of the heart during stress, but the blood flow improves when the stress is relieved.
+It suggests a temporary blood flow issue, which may be caused by myocardial ischemia despite mycordial infarction has not occured.

+The result has also proven the accuracy of stress thallium-201 scanning procedure, which is found to be a highly sensitive and specific screening procedure for 52 consecutive myocardial ischemia patients (Stolzenberg, J., & London, R. 1979).

 Conclusion: __Both tree models (CART and Random Forest) results indicated that Thal is the most significant variable in heart disease predictive diagnosis__.